Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson1.md

-# Introduction to JS Libraries
+# FEW 2.1 - Lesson 1 - Introduction to JS Libraries

-In this class you will begin writing the code that will be a JavaScript Library.
+In this class, you will begin writing the code that will be a JavaScript Library.

 ## Learning Objectives (5 min)